 - Preventing recurrent UTIs involves good hygiene, healthy habits, and following healthcare provider recommendations.

-- Recurrent UTI risk factors include habits, urinary tract conditions in postmenopausal women, genetics or biology.
+- Recurrent UTI risk factors include habits, urinary tract conditions in postmenopausal women, genetics, or biology.

-Can You get UTI from not drinking enough water?
+Can You get UTI from dehydration?

 A lack of sufficient water intake can indeed contribute to an increased likelihood of developing a UTI.